Kidney Damage and Cocaine

 Cocaine is a highly addictive drug derived from Erythroxylon coca Lam leaves, a species of the coca plant cultivated in South America.
 Medical practitioners once used cocaine to block pain before modern-day anesthetics were available.

-Today, cocaine is used recreationally and is a powerfully addictive substance that can change the way the brain functions and hurt the body’s vital organs.
-It is considered a Schedule II drug, which means that it has a high potential for abuse.
-People typically abuse two forms of the drug: the water-soluble salt form and the water-insoluble base form.
+Today, cocaine is used recreationally and can change the way the brain functions as well as hurt the body’s vital organs.
+It is considered a Schedule II drug, which means that it has a high potential for dependence.
+People typically use two forms of cocaine: the water-soluble salt form and the water-insoluble base form.

-The salt form comes in a powder, which is injected or snored by users.
-The base form is combined with water and other chemicals, heated to remove the hydrochloride, and inhaled through a pipe.
+The salt form comes in a powder, which can be injected, swallowed, or snored.
+The base form is combined with water and other chemicals, heated to remove the hydrochloride, and looks like a crystal rock.
+This form is smoked and is usually known as crack.

 How Does Cocaine Work?